CHaskin91/Employee-Tracker/README.md

 - [Tools](#tools)

 ## Installation
-In the `connection.js` file - add your MySQL Password as seen in the screenshot below.
+In the `connection.js` file - remove placeholder text "password", and add your MySQL Password as seen in the screenshot below.
 ![image](https://github.com/CHaskin91/Employee-Tracker/blob/main/assets/password_screenshot.png)

+Run the following commands in the terminal.
+1. `npm init`
+2. `npm install`
+3. `npm install mysql`

+Once the modules are installed, to run the application.
+Enter `node index.js` in the Terminal.

 ## Links
 * GitHub Repo [https://github.com/CHaskin91/Employee-Tracker]